 Wrapping your bags in plastic, however, will keep your bags together for your journey home, and prevent any accidents from happening between Bangkok and then.

-Stops damage occurring — Every time I have traveled in the past few years, my bags have come down the carousel scratched, ripped or dented, and once with the handle hanging off.
-In fact, baggage handlers in Bangkok and everywhere else are notorious for not being able to care less about how they treat passenger’s bags.
+Stops damage occurring — Several times in the past few years, my bags have come down the carousel scratched, ripped or dented, and once with the handle hanging off.
+In fact, baggage handlers in Bangkok and everywhere else are notorious for not caring about how they treat passenger’s bags.

-With plastic wrap around your suitcase or canvas bag, however, your bags are less likely to get scratched or ripped, and even any denting that happens may be less simply because the plastic wrap keeps the integrity of the bag together a little bit more.
+With your luggage plastic wrapped at Suvarnabhumi airport, however, your bags are less likely to get scratched or ripped, and even any denting that happens may be less simply because the plastic wrap keeps the integrity of the bag intact a little bit more.

 Meanwhile, you can watch how it is all done in the video below, and maybe you will decide to go that route as well on your next flight out of Suvarnabhumi.